LCCI backs subsidy removal, appeals to NLC on industrial action

 Yusuf added that the capacity to fund critical economic and social infrastructures had waned considerably.

-He referred to the mounting public debt with an increase of 146 per cent which had grown from N12.6 trillion in December 2015 to N31 trillion as at June 2020.
+He referred to the mounting public debt with an increase of 146 per cent which had grown from N12.6 trillion in December 2015 to N31 trillion as of June 2020.

 “The entire space has been dominated by public enterprises with the attendant inefficiencies and fiscal leakages which had done enormous damage to the Nigerian economy.